awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 Core devices that run Greengrass nucleus v2\.3\.0 and later use the `greengrass:GetDeploymentConfiguration` permission to support large deployment configuration documents\.

 The following example policy includes the minimum set of actions required to support basic Greengrass functionality for your core device\.
-+ The policy includes the `*` wildcard after the core device thing name \(For example, `core-device-thing-name*`\)\.
-The core device uses the same device certificate to make multiple connections to AWS IoT Core, but the client ID in a connection might not be an exact match of the core device thing name\.
-This wildcard allows the core device to connect when it uses a client ID with a suffix\.
++ The policy includes the `*` wildcard after the core device thing name \(for example, `core-device-thing-name*`\)\.
+The core device uses the same device certificate to make multiple concurrent subscriptions to AWS IoT Core, but the client ID in a connection might not be an exact match of the core device thing name\.
+After the first 50 subscriptions, the core device uses `core-device-thing-name#number` as the client ID, where `number` increments for each additional 50 subscriptions\.
+For example, when a core device named `MyCoreDevice` creates 150 concurrent subscriptions, it uses the following client IDs:
+  + Subscriptions 1 to 50: `MyCoreDevice`
+  + Subscriptions 51 to 100: `MyCoreDevice#2`
+  + Subscriptions 101 to 150: `MyCoreDevice#3`

+  The wildcard allows the core device to connect when it uses these client IDs that have a suffix\.
 + The policy lists the MQTT topics and topic filters that the core device can publish messages to, subscribe to, and receive messages on, including topics used for shadow state\.
 To support message exchange between AWS IoT Core, Greengrass components, and client devices, specify the topics and topic filters that you want to allow\.
 For more information, see [Publish/Subscribe policy examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html) in the *AWS IoT Core Developer Guide*\.
 + The policy grants permission to publish to the following topic for telemetry data\.